 Director Steven Quale decided to go the “found footage” route with this disaster flick and I must say it really makes the scenes much more visceral.
-What makes this stand out from most movies of that type is that we follow multiple sources; a group of storm chasers, redneck morons, high school kids, and then various security and news footage to flesh it out, but then he occasional abandons the found footage conceit for moments that would make no sense for a camera to be recording what we are seeing.
+What makes this stand out from most movies of that type is that we follow multiple sources; a group of storm chasers, redneck morons, high school kids, and the various security and news footage to flesh it out, but then he occasionally abandons the found footage conceit for moments that would make no sense for a camera to be recording what we are seeing.
 I am totally okay with that.

-The story, and I use the term “story” in its broadest sense of the world here, mainly focuses on two groups of people as a massive storm front rages across the poor town of Silverton and that is spawning tornadoes faster than you can say “There’s no place like home.”
+The story and I use the term “story” in its broadest sense of the world here, mainly focuses on two groups of people as a massive storm front rages across the poor town of Silverton and that is spawning tornadoes faster than you can say “There’s no place like home.”

 The Storm Chasers: Pete (Matt Walsh) is a documentary filmmaker who specializes in tornado footage but it’s been a year since he got any good material and he’s about to lose his funding.
-He is this film’s Captain Ahab and who believes that with his super truck “The Titus” he can film from the inside of a tornadoes eye.
-Allison (Sarah Wayne Callies) is the meteorologist member of the team and whose main character trait is that she misses her daughter.
+He is this film’s Captain Ahab who believes that with his super truck “The Titus” he can film from the inside of a tornado’s eye.
+Allison (Sarah Wayne Callies) is a meteorologist member of the team and whose main character trait is that she misses her daughter.
 They are accompanied by a small team of cameramen and drivers whose main jobs are to either be yelled at by Pete, get killed, or both.
 That the black guy survives to the end of the film earns this movie major points.

 The film does occasionally follow a couple of moronic rednecks whose apparent sole goal in life is to get a million YouTube hits and make tons of money off of it.
 That they constantly stand in front of oncoming tornadoes is not surprising.